ETRI-Knowledge Sharing Plaform

 Learning plays an important role in the brain to make it adaptive to dynamical environments.
 This paper presents a presynaptic spike-driven spike timing-dependent plasticity (STDP) learning rule in the address domain for a neuromorphic architecture using a synaptic connectivity table in an external memory at a local routing node.
 We contribute two aspects to the implementation of the learning rule for extended large-scale neuromorphic systems.
 First, we reduced buffer sizes required for tracing a spike train which is required to pair all presynaptic and postsynaptic spike for an STDP time window.
 This method implements an exponential decay STDP function with two parameters: the latest timestamp and the synaptic modification rate at the latest timestamp.
 It reduces the required buffer size compared to previous works.
 Second, we resolve a lack of reverse lookup table issue with the presynaptic spike-driven algorithm.
 The proposed algorithm holds causal updates at postsynaptic spikes until a next presynaptic spike arrival.
 This approach removes the need of a reverse lookup table required at a postsynaptic spike.
 We show the implementation of the proposed algorithm in an FPGA device and validate it with a spiking neural network configuration.
 The experiment results show the proposed algorithm is comparable qualitatively with a conventional STDP learning rule.

-Address event representation, Buffer Size, Experiment results, FPGA device, Learning rule, Local routing, Modification rate, Network configuration, Neuromorphic architecture, Spike timing dependent plasticity, Spike train
+Address-Event-Representation, Buffer size, Experiment results, FPGA device, Learning rules, Local routing, Look Up Table(LUT), Modification rate, Neuromorphic architecture, Spike timing dependent plasticity, Spike train